skip to Main Content

 Lital Yaacob, Director of Business Analytics & Ticketing

-As director of business analytics, Lital is responsible for providing enterprise-level business insights for strategic decision-making, improving operations/efficiencies and identifying potential new market share for Ballet Austin, while identifying potential challenges/ threats in the mid-to-long-range horizons.
+As director of business analytics, Lital is responsible for providing enterprise-level business insights for strategic decision-making, improving operations/efficiencies and identifying potential new market share for Ballet Austin, while identifying potential challenges/threats in the mid-to-long-range horizons.

-Prior to Ballet Austin, Lital worked for the Jewish Federation of Greater Austin as director of outreach & engagement and partnership with Israel, where she helped grow the ties between Austin and the Western Galilee region in Israel and coordinated Ballet Austin’s Tour of Light / The Holocaust & Humanity Project to Israel in 2013.
-As director of outreach & engagement, she served as the first point of contact to newcomers to the community and managed the local chapter of a nationwide literacy program.
+Prior to Ballet Austin, Lital worked for the Jewish Federation of Greater Austin as Director of Outreach & Engagement and partnership with Israel, where she helped grow the ties between Austin and the Western Galilee region in Israel and coordinated Ballet Austin’s Tour of Light / The Holocaust & Humanity Project to Israel in 2013.
+As Director of Outreach & Engagement, she served as the first point of contact to newcomers to the community and managed the local chapter of a nationwide literacy program.

 Before moving to Austin in 2010, Lital managed strategic procurement projects for the Israeli Cable Company and served as a project manager with high-tech and telecommunication companies.